-The Board of Directors believes that if the number of shares of our Common Stock outstanding and entitled to vote at the Annual Meeting is insufficient to approve the Reverse Stock Split Proposal and/or the Warrant Exercise Proposal, it is in the best interests of the stockholders to enable the Board to continue to seek to obtain a sufficient number of additional votes to approve the Reverse Stock Split Proposal and/or the Warrant Exercise Proposal.
+The Board of Directors believes that if the number of shares of our Common Stock outstanding and entitled to vote at the Annual Meeting is insufficient to approve the Reverse Stock Split Proposal, the Warrant Exercise Proposal, the Authorized Increase Proposal, and/or the Anti-Dilution Adjustment Proposal, it is in the best interests of the stockholders to enable the Board to continue to seek to obtain a sufficient number of additional votes to approve the Reverse Stock Split Proposal, the Warrant Exercise Proposal, the Authorized Increase Proposal, the Authorized Increase Proposal, the Authorized Increase Proposal, and/or the Anti-Dilution Adjustment Proposal.

 In the Adjournment Proposal, we are asking stockholders to authorize the holder of any proxy solicited by the Board to vote in favor of adjourning or postponing the Annual Meeting or any adjournment or postponement thereof.
-If our stockholders approve this proposal, we could adjourn or postpone the Annual Meeting, and any adjourned session of the Annual Meeting, to use the additional time to solicit additional proxies in favor of the Reverse Stock Split Proposal and/or the Warrant Exercise Proposal.
+If our stockholders approve this proposal, we could adjourn or postpone the Annual Meeting, and any adjourned session of the Annual Meeting, to use the additional time to solicit additional proxies in favor of the Reverse Stock Split Proposal, the Warrant Exercise Proposal, the Authorized Increase Proposal, and/or the Anti-Dilution Adjustment Proposal.

-Additionally, approval of the Adjournment Proposal could mean that, in the event we receive proxies indicating that holders of a majority of the number of shares present in person or represented by proxy at the Annual Meeting will vote against the Reverse Stock Split Proposal and/or the Warrant Exercise Proposal, we could adjourn or postpone the Annual Meeting without a vote on the Reverse Stock Split Proposal and/or the Warrant Exercise Proposal and use the additional time to solicit the holders of those shares to change their vote in favor of the Reverse Stock Split Proposal and/or the Warrant Exercise Proposal.
+Additionally, approval of the Adjournment Proposal could mean that, in the event we receive proxies indicating that holders of a majority of the number of shares present in person or represented by proxy at the Annual Meeting will vote against the Reverse Stock Split Proposal, the Warrant Exercise Proposal, the Authorized Increase Proposal, and/or Anti-Dilution Adjustment Proposal, we could adjourn or postpone the Annual Meeting without a vote on the Reverse Stock Split Proposal, the Warrant Exercise Proposal, the Authorized Increase Proposal, the Warrant Exercise Proposal, and/or the Anti-Dilution Adjustment Proposal, the Authorized Increase Proposal, and/or the Anti-Dilution Adjustment Proposal, the Authorized Increase Proposal, and/or the Anti-Dilution Adjustment Proposal, the Authorized Increase Proposal, and/or the Anti-Dilution Adjustment Proposal, the Authorized Increase Proposal, and/or the Anti-Dilution Adjustment Proposal, the Authorized Increase Proposal, and/or the Anti-Dilution Adjustment Proposal, the Warrant Exercise Proposal, the Warrant Exercise Proposal, and/or the Anti-Dilution Adjustment Proposal, the Warrant Exercise Proposal, and/or the Anti-Dilution Adjustment Proposal.